Last Updated on

 All things considered, Magento is, in fact, more powerful than Shopify.
 But, considering its complex coding, plus the fact that you have to cater for hosting, system security, and possible add-ons, this platform wouldn’t be ideal for small businesses.
 Only medium-sized and large enterprises can afford to comfortably leverage it as a Shopify alternative.

 If the thought of handling the downloadable Magento code scares you out of your wits, you might want to consider a much simpler option of adopting 3dcart instead.
 Just like the name suggests, 3dcart is a shopping cart solution that offers online selling functionalities at a cost.
-And in contrast to Magento, it’s completely based on the cloud like Shopify.
+And in contrast to Magento, 3dcart is a completely cloud-based platform just like Shopify.

 One of the principal features you can look forward to is unlimited product storage.
 By hosting as many products as possible, 3dcart allows you to scale your business quite extensively.